devprabhakarmaurya/NewsHorn/README.md

-# Make An Account on News API to get your own api key and then Replace it with mine.
+## Make an qccount on "News API" to get your own api key and then Replace it with mine.

 # Getting Started with Create React App